Detail installation view of Marginal

 May 19, 2016

 Natalie will be executing a large scale glass etch drawing on the windows of the Hillcrest Residences, opening in 2017 in the Carrick neighborhood of Pittsburgh, PA.
 Commissioned by the Community Builders and the Pittsburgh Office of Public Art, the work consitutes the windows of the prominent Community Room wing of the residences.
 The work engages both the Hillcrest residents, and the public, as it will be visible from the street and sidewalk along Brownsville Road.
-This work extends Settles' exploration of architectural space, pattern, and now branches into the use of transparency.
+This commission extends Settles' exploration of architectural space, pattern, and now branches into the use of transparency.

 - Settles to speak in the Carnegie Museum of Natural History's R.W.
 Moriarty Science Seminar Series